-The DSL at the college is Dee Robins, Vice Principal and member of the Senior Leadership Team.
-If the DSL is unavailable, the role will be carried out by one of the Deputy DSLs: Egle Plioplyte (Director of Studies), Nikki Morris (Head of Personal Development), Rachel Sherman (Vice Principal), Erica Stillwell (Head of Academic Support) or Jonny Dobbs-Grove (Head of GCSE).
+The DSL at the college is Adam Cross, Vice Principal and member of the Senior Leadership Team.
+If the DSL is unavailable, the role will be carried out by one of the Deputy DSLs: James Bourne (Vice Principal, Head of GCSE), Zoe Snee (Deputy Head of GCSE), Ryan Moran (Vice Principal, International Student Officer), Mark Shingleton (Principal).
 The DSL or Deputy DSLs are always available when the college is open to discuss safeguarding concerns with staff, either in person or via telephone, email or MS Teams.